Comfort. Dignity. Honor. Love.

 What to Expect During a Home Euthanasia

 Saying goodbye to a beloved pet friend can be one of the hardest things you do.
-Our goal is to make everything as peaceful and low-stress as possible for both your family and your pet.
+Our goal is to make everything as peaceful and gentle as possible for both your family and your pet.
 One way to ease your worries and concerns is to have an understanding of the euthanasia process.

 Once your pet is comfortable and peaceful, the final euthanasia medicine will be given, which will allow your pet to pass away peacefully.

 If you would like, we can make you a paw print keepsake.
+This is included in the service, if you would like one.

 For body care, we offer service to respectfully remove your pet's body from your home and provide cremation at Forever Friends Pet Cremation Services in Green Bay.
 Please see more information about cremation options under Services and Fees.
 Alternatively, you may elect to take care of after-care arrangements on your own.